 The website has been designed for families and is a quick way to understand which scheme is relevant to you.

-From the end of April, parents will be able to apply for both offers in one go through the government’s new digital childcare service.
+Parents can apply for both offers in one go through the government’s digital childcare service.
 The website also includes the Childcare Calculator www.gov.uk/childcare-calculator which will help you compare the government’s childcare offers and check what works best for you.

 Tax Free Childcare